Rod El Farag: History

-Rod El Farag started to be cultivated in the 19th Century, after changes in the Nile course resulted in the accumulation of silt after the annual floods, north of Bulaq creating permanent land.
-Late 19th Century and early 20th Century maps show the village of Rod al-Farag al-Qadim, and water works and docks by the Nile.
-As Cairo expanded north, Rod al-Farag became a sub-district of the growing Shubra suburb by the mid 20th Century, becoming known for alternative open-air theatres, bars and night clubs after World War Two where the careers of many contemporary actors were launched.
+Rod El Farag started to be cultivated in the 19th century, after changes in the Nile course resulted in the accumulation of silt after the annual floods, north of Bulaq creating permanent land.
+Late-19th-century and early-20th-century maps show the village of Rod al-Farag al-Qadim, and water works and docks by the Nile.
+As Cairo expanded north, Rod al-Farag became a sub-district of the growing Shubra suburb by the mid-20th century, becoming known for alternative open-air theatres, bars and night clubs after World War Two where the careers of many contemporary actors were launched.
 They included Nagib al-Rīḥānī, ʿAlī al-Kassār, Fāṭima Rushdī, Mohamed Shukūkū, Ismaʿīl Yāsīn, Āmīna Rizq, and Marī Mūnīb.

-Wholesale Market
+Wholesale market

-In 1947, a large vegetable and fruit wholesale market was buit in Rod El Farag, its economy employing many of the district's residents as traders or carriers.
+In 1947, a large vegetable and fruit wholesale market was built in Rod El Farag, its economy employing many of the district's residents as traders or carriers.
 The market, and Rod al-Farag in general, was a central character in the 1957 film Al-Fetewa (The Thug) portraying daily struggles in the market.
 Eventually the market was relocated in 1996 near the new town of Obour on the outskirts of Cairo, and was renamed after it, while its original location has since hosted a public garden, schools and a 'cultural palace' (public cultural centre).